edsl/endefensadelsl.org/_revision/2011-12-20-telekommunist_manifesto.markdown

 productores con base en el común y por lo tanto todas las empresas autoorganizadas de obreros pueden beneficiarse de tal stock común de software copyleft e incorporar a desarrolladores de software en sus empresas colectivas.

-Free software is therefore valuable for workers’ self-organized production, giving us a source of valuable capital, software that would have previously been exclusively controlled by proprietary corporations allowing us a possibility to retain a greater portion of the product of our labor.
-Perhaps just as important as retaining more of the product of our labor is the way the software community pioneers co-operatively organized large scale distributed projects, bringing together internationally dispersed contributors working towards the development of valuable software.
-In this way, the free software movement makes important contributions towards the goal of ‘organizing industrially [and] forming the structure of the new society within the shell of the old’, the historic ideal of the Industrial Workers of the World.xl

 El software libre es por lo tanto valioso para la producción autoorganizada de los obreros, al darnos una valiosa fuente de capital, el software que